 Compared with study participants who weren't blindfolded, participants who were blindfolded for activities were more likely to believe that people who are blind are less capable of work and independent living, and said they would be less capable if they personally became blind and slower to adjust to their new world.

-There is a blog about this study with some wonderful insights at VisionAware.
+There is a blog about this study at VisionAware.

-Research from Hiram College indicating that simulation or role-playing of a disability can promote distress, discomfort and disinterest is reported in the April 11, 2017 edition of ScienceDaily.
+Two years later, research from Hiram College indicated that simulation or role-playing of a disability can promote distress, discomfort and disinterest (reported in the April 11, 2017 edition of ScienceDaily).

 For suggested inservices that avoid using blindfolds, see Inservice Ideas.